 Organize Travel Documents

 Place your travel documents in a secure location where they are easy to access when needed.
 This includes any IDs, passports, birth certificates, immunization records, or tickets.
 Be ready to present everyone’s ID and tickets when going through TSA security.
+If you require an apostille or authentication on your documents to be used outside of the United States, online apostille services can streamline the process and ensure your legal documents are authenticated the right way.

 All adults are required to remove shoes, belts, and jackets when going through TSA screening.
 Thankfully, children under 12 do not.
 However, removing these items is just one more thing to keep track of while trying to simultaneously keep an eye on your kids.
 Make it easier for yourself and wear easy to take off and on items.